-There are a variety of interventions in place at GCMS for students who are failing, including tutoring, academic contracts, and mandatory summer school.
+There are a variety of interventions in place at GCMS for students who are failing, including tutoring, academic contracts, and Remedial Tutoring

-Mandatory Remedial Tutoring

 - Tutoring will be made available for students who are not making academic progress or performing below basic on the MAP test. - Transportation will be provided for those students staying after school for tutoring. - Tutoring occurs after school 4-5pm on designated days.
 Snacks will be provided.